Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 The next few slides show some examples of our approach implemented in a variety of contexts.

-Here’s another repository that uses RO-Crate metadata (from the Language Data Commons of Australia/Australian Text Analytics Platform) – here users can launch a Jupyter notebook containing Python code (and explanatory text) that processes a dataset.
+Here’s another repository that uses RO-Crate metadata (from the Language Data Commons of Australia/Australian Text Analytics Platform) – here users can launch a {{< glossary_link display="Jupyter notebook" id="jupyter-notebook" >}} containing Python code (and explanatory text) that processes a dataset.

 </section>